Vattenfall Clashindarroch Wind Farm Community Fund

-Grants can support a wide range of costs and activities including equipment costs, running costs for local groups, staff or sessional worker costs (however please see ‘What Can’t be Funded’ below), consultations, and maintenance or refurbishment of community facilities.
+Grants can support a range of costs and activities including equipment costs, running costs for local groups, consultations, staff salaries (where these are directly related to project delivery), and maintenance or refurbishment of community facilities.
 Information on grants towards the costs of improving and enhancing community buildings is given in the Fund FAQs below (see ‘legacy projects’).

-In addition to the main Fund (offering small, standard and large grants), there are three thematic schemes:
+In addition to the main fund there are two thematic schemes:

 Volunteer Development Bursaries: awards of up to £500 are available to individuals.
 This scheme aims to increase the pool of volunteers in the local community who have the training and skills needed to help increase participation in the four communities in:

 - grassroots sports and physical activity

 A total of £4,000 is available for this scheme.

 School Transport Grants: A total of £7,000 is available each year to pay for transport costs for primary schools located in the Fund Area plus Mortlach Primary School (covering the Cabrach area) to provide pupils with swimming lessons.